-Individuals must apply for Transportation Disadvantaged Program eligibility certification.
+Individuals must apply for Transportation Disadvantaged Program eligibility certification for their transportation to be sponsored by Florida's Transportation Disadvantaged Program.
 Recertification will be conducted annually.
 Recertification is not required of individuals who have permanent disabilities.
 The Transportation Disadvantaged Program Eligibility Certification Application is shown as Exhibit A.